 RELATED: What is Roger Goodell’s Net Worth?

 Skinner was raised by a wealthy family in Lake Forest, Illinois, and attended Lake Forest High School.
-Her father served as Secretary of Transportation and White House Chief of Staff under President George H.W.
+Her father, Sam Skinner, served as Secretary of Transportation and White House Chief of Staff under President George H.W.
 Bush.

 Similarly, Goodell’s own father, Charles Goodell, was a U.S. congressman and senator.